 If you have any questions about the security of your personal information, please contact us at email@example.com.

 Our reports analyze and display five years of data, and most of our client schools order new reports each year.
 So that schools only need to send us their most recent data files each year, we retain the data that we have received from schools, as well as the reports that we have produced for them.
 We will delete a school's data and their reports upon request, after confirmation from the appropriate individual.

 We will retain school data for as long as needed to provide contracted services.
 We will also retain and use school data as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-Under the Privacy Shield Framework, EU and Swiss residents may request to review the personal information we maintain about them, and to correct, amend, or delete that information where it is inaccurate.
-To make such requests, please contact us at email@example.com.
+Under the Privacy Shield Framework, residents of the EU, the United Kingdom, and Switzerland may request to review the personal information we maintain about them, and to correct, amend, or delete that information where it is inaccurate.
+To make such requests, please contact us at firstname.lastname@example.org.
 We will respond to your request within 30 days.
 We may limit or deny access to personal data in cases where, in our reasonable judgment, the burden or expense would be disproportionate to the risks to your privacy or where the rights of persons other than you would be violated, or as otherwise permitted by the Privacy Shield Principles.